wzulfikar/lifelog/programming/js/handle_ajax_form_using_jquery.md

 ### Spec

 This code meant to handle submission of ajax form, eliminating boilerplate code.
+Put the handler in, example, layout page or `handler.js` and put the triggers together with your ajax form.

 - url of ajax will be form's action
 - method of ajax will be form's method